 Issuer priority of payments Revenue available funds Interest collections from the pool; Any interest earned on the issuer account banks or permitted investments; Any draws on the issuer general cash reserve fund; Any principal redirected funds; and Recoveries on defaulted auto receivables or insurance proceeds related to defaulted auto receivables.
 Principal available funds Principal collections from the pool; Any amounts credited into the classes A, B and Z principal deficiency ledgers; Any permitted bought back auto receivables from the issuer by the seller; and Any balance on the issuer general cash reserve fund available after the full redemption of class B notes.
-Pre-enforcement interest priority of payments Monthly payment of all issuer's revenue available funds:1)Taxes, senior fees and expenses (senior costs);2)Class A notes' interest;3)Class A PDL balance to be reduced to target zero;4)Class B notes' interest;5)Class B PDL balance to be reduced to target zero;6)General cash reserve up to the required amount;7)Class Z PDL balance to be reduced to target zero;8)Class Z interest; and9)Remaining funds to seller (deferred consideration) Pre-enforcement principal priority of payments Monthly payment of all issuer's principal available funds: Cover any shortfalls related to item 1 (senior costs), 2 (class A notes' interest) and 4 (class B notes' interest), being item 4 covered only if the class B is the most senior class outstanding, otherwise only items 1 and 2; Class A notes' principal balance until fully repaid; Class Z notes' principal balance until fully repaid; Any remaining funds to the pre-enforcement revenue waterfall; and Remaining funds to seller (deferred consideration).
+Pre-enforcement interest priority of payments Monthly payment of all issuer's revenue available funds:1)Taxes, senior fees and expenses (senior costs);2)Class A notes' interest;3)Class A PDL balance to be reduced to target zero;4)Class B notes' interest;5)Class B PDL balance to be reduced to target zero;6)General cash reserve up to the required amount;7)Class Z PDL balance to be reduced to target zero;8)Class Z interest and9)Remaining funds to seller (deferred consideration) Pre-enforcement principal priority of payments Monthly payment of all issuer's principal available funds: 1) Cover any shortfalls related to item 1 (senior costs), 2 (class A notes' interest) and 4 (class B notes' interest), being item 4 covered only if the class B is the most senior class outstanding, otherwise only items 1 and 2; 2) Class A notes' principal balance until fully repaid; 3) Class B notes' principal balance until fully repaid; 4) Class Z notes' principal balance until fully repaid; 5) Any remaining funds to the pre-enforcement revenue waterfall; and 6) Remaining funds to seller (deferred consideration).

-Priority of payments allows to use both interest and principal funds to keep current on the most senior items
+Priority of payments allows to use both interest and principal funds to keep current on the most senior items.

-Issuer priority of payments Post-enforcement combined priority of payments ent comb payments 2) Class A notes interest; pay Class A principal balance until fully repaid; em 4) Class B notes interest; 5) Class B principal balance until fully repaid; sufc 6) Class Z notes interest; st-e 7) Class Z principal balance until fully repaid; and Pos 8) Remaining funds to seller (deferred consideration).
+Issuer priority of payments Post-enforcement combined priority of payments The post-enforcement priority of payments is triggered, among others, by the issuer's non-payment of timely interest and ultimate principal repayment at the notes' legal final maturity date with respect to class A notes or non-payment of ultimate interest and principal both at the notes' legal final maturity date in relation to class B and Z notes.
+Monthly application of all issuer's revenue and principal available funds: Taxes, senior fees and expenses; Class A notes interest; Class A principal balance until fully repaid; Class B notes interest; Icer 5) Class B principal balance until fully repaid; uto 6) Class Z notes interest; it e 7) Class Z principal balance until fully repaid; and Pos 8) Remaining funds to seller (deferred consideration).